 Now, do not think that the boss’s conduct is always right.
 And your boss is actually a very nice man who tries hard, but sometimes makes a mistake.

-Of course there are bosses who knowingly twist things to right themselves and obviously this is reprehensible behaviour.
+Of course there are bosses who knowingly twist things to right themselves and obviously this is reprehensible behavior.
 But see it as something that is part of his personality and his personal goals.
 Try not to take things personal.
 Of course you can continue to find him an ass-hole, but you will still have to work with him.

-To conclude remember this
+To conclude remember this:

 Refer to the relationship as something cool